sanjar-notes/react/home/4_resource_itineraries/3-RN-Mosh/Part-1/2-Fundamental-concepts/4-Image.md

 Created Tue Nov 14, 2023 at 11:44 PM

 - Core component for rendering images
-- Can render both local and remote images
+- Can render both local and network images
-- Can also render image fro local disk (Camera photos)
+- `require()` is needed for network images

 ```jsx
 import { Image } from 'react-native';